NeverSinkDev/NeverSink-Filter/README.txt.txt

 4) INGAME: Escape -> Options -> UI -> Scroll down -> Select one of the filters from the dropdown box.
 5) Done.
 Enjoy.

+You can also try out the filters in the (STYLE) folders.
+They use the same filtering patterns, but use slightly different colors :)

 If you enjoy my work a lot, feel free to buy me a beer, say thanks on my stream or help me update the GitHub wiki. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6J3S7PBNDQGY2